Farzad-R/Farzad-R/README.md

 - 👯 looking to collaborate on exciting ML projects

-Feel free to shoot me a message on [Linkedin](https://www.linkedin.com/in/farzad-roozitalab-173066152/)!
+Feel free to shoot me a message on [Linkedin](https://www.linkedin.com/in/farzad-roozitalab-173066152/)!</br>
-Here is my personal [website](https://farzad-r.github.io/). </br>
+And here is my personal [website](https://farzad-r.github.io/).

 <!--
 **Farzad-R/Farzad-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.